sakibcy/Flutter-Features/README.md

 through the app.
 #### lib/services:
 - The services folder holds classes that help to retrieve data from services over the Internet.
 A great example is when using Google Cloud Firestore, Cloud Storage, Realtime Database, Authentication, or Cloud Functions.
 You can retrieve data from social media accounts, database servers, and so on.
-In Chapters 14, 15, and 16, you will learn how to use state management to authenticate users, retrieve and sync database records from the cloud by using Cloud Firestore.